BravishkaSkytano/second-brain/Project Notes/ART101/Worksheet 4.md

 5. Van Dyck:
 6. Rubens:
 7. Rembrandt:
-## Specific arts to identify by sight
+## Specific Arts to Identify by Sight
 St. Peter’s Cathedral
 Conversion of St. Paul
 Raising of the Cross